lyndskg/posh-a-matic/README.md

 ### <ins>Firefox and Other Web Drivers</ins>:

-The default webdriver for this script is `Firefox`, which was the original web browser used in writing this script and executing the code.
+The default webdriver for this script is `Firefox`, which was the original web browser used in writing this script and executing the code.\
 From a development perspective `Firefox` offers a better interface to inspect the HTML code needed in writing the scraper.

+&nbsp;

 However, other webdrivers, *e.g.* `Chrome`, `Safari`, and/or `Edge` may be used.